 While travelling, there are some steps you can take to reduce your risk of exposure to foreign diseases.
 Your travel vaccinations will do an excellent job of preventing exposure to some specific diseases.
 However, you should also act to limit your exposure to anything you may not be vaccinated against.

 - Wash your hands regularly with clean water and antibacterial soap.

 - Plan your itinerary during times of the year when disease vectors (such as mosquitoes) are less active.

 Book an appointment now

 Want to learn more?
-Book a travel vaccinations appointment now and we’ll guide you through the process of the specific vaccinations you need and get them administered.
-Our travel vaccination appointments are structured to ensure you have all the information you need to make an adequately informed decision about the types of vaccinations that you need for your own health and safety and that of the people around you.
+Book a travel vaccinations appointment now and the Doctors will guide you through the process of the specific vaccinations you need and get them administered.
+The travel vaccination appointments are structured to ensure you have all the information you need to make an adequately informed decision about the types of vaccinations that you need for your own health and safety and that of the people around you.